The Great Dictator: Plot

 Hynkel has a dispute with the dictator of the nation of Bacteria, Benzino Napaloni, over which country should invade Osterlich.
 The two dictators argue over a treaty to govern the invasion, while dining together at an elaborate buffet, which happens to provide a jar of English mustard.
 The quarrel becomes heated and descends into a food fight, which is only resolved when both men eat the hot mustard and are shocked into cooperating.
 After signing the treaty with Napaloni, Hynkel orders the invasion of Osterlich.
 Hannah and her family are trapped by the invading force and beaten by a squad of arriving soldiers.

-Escaping from the camp in stolen uniforms, Schultz and the Barber, dressed as Hynkel, arrive at the Osterlich frontier, where a victory parade crowd is waiting to be addressed by Hynkel.
-The real Hynkel is mistaken for the Barber while out duck hunting in civilian clothes and is knocked out and taken to the camp.
-Schultz tells the Barber to go to the platform and impersonate Hynkel, as the only way to save their lives once they reach Osterlich's capital.
-The Barber has never given a public speech in his life, but he has no other choice.
-He announces that he (as Hynkel) has had a change of heart, he makes an impassioned speech for brotherhood and goodwill, encouraging soldiers to fight for liberty, and unite the people in the name of democracy.
+Escaping from the camp in stolen uniforms, Schultz and the barber, dressed as Hynkel, arrive at the Osterlich frontier, where a victory parade crowd is waiting to be addressed by Hynkel.
+The real Hynkel is mistaken for the barber while out duck hunting in civilian clothes and is knocked out and taken to the camp.
+Schultz tells the barber to go to the platform and impersonate Hynkel, as it is the only way to save their lives once they reach Osterlich's capital.
+He announces that he (as Hynkel) has had a change of heart and makes an impassioned speech for brotherhood and goodwill, encouraging soldiers to fight for liberty, and unite the people in the name of democracy.

 He then addresses a message of hope to Hannah: "Look up, Hannah.
 The soul of man has been given wings, and at last he is beginning to fly.
 He is flying into the rainbow, into the light of hope, into the future, the glorious future that belongs to you, to me, and to all of us."
-Hannah hears the Barber's voice on the radio.
+Hannah hears the barber's voice on the radio.
 She turns toward the rising sunlight, and says to her fellows: "Listen."